Vittv/dotfiles/README.md

     └── settings.json
 ```
 ## Neovim

-I always build nvim from source.
-Because I'm not sure which plugin needs nvim to be at a more recent version, I recommend also building it from source to use my configs properly.
+If you are not sure which version of nvim your distro provides you, or which plugin needs nvim to be at a more recent version, I recommend building it from source to use my configs properly.
 You can follow [this](https://neovim.io/doc/build/) along to build it yourself.
+If you're on Arch, you can instead run `sudo pacman -S neovim` to get the latest version of nvim installed.

-If you have an existing nvim installation, delete any existing runtime dir you have for nvim to prevent errors in your new version. `usr/local/nvim/runtime`.
+When having an existing nvim installation, delete any existing runtime dir you have for nvim to prevent errors in your new version. `/usr/local/nvim/runtime`.
 See `:checkhealth` for your current neovim install to confirm what the path is on your machine.

 ### Requirements
 - `nvim -v >= 0.11.5`